Becauseweliveonearth/Becauseweliveonearth.github.io/README.md

 10. [Sons of Zeruiah](https://becauseweliveonearth.com/#sons-of-zeruiah)
 11. [We are made incomplete](https://becauseweliveonearth.com/#we-are-made-incomplete)

-## The one place God dwells

-It is vey obvious that God dwells in the miraculous, in the supernatural.
-And many lyrics wax strong on telling us to observe God in the ordinary, in the everyday moments, in the stillness.
-However, here is ano

 ## Strength to live
-1. There is a certain autopilot life can be on that might seem good where even going on vacation is on autopilot.
-Having a great work/school/life routine.
+1. There is a certain autopilot; life can be on that might seem good; where even going on vacation is on autopilot or having a great work/school/life routine.
-2. Yet we need strength to live life on God's terms not blown by the winds of our flesh, the winds of society and the winds of culture.
+2. Yet we need strength to live life on God's terms, not blown by the winds of our flesh, the winds of society, and the winds of culture.
-3. Autopilot is good, planes fly on autopilot.
-But there needs to be a pilot - the pilot shoul be alive and able to respond when needed.
-If truly the spirirt of God lives in us, we have signs of life and should respond to the God-life around us
+3. Autopilot is good; planes fly on autopilot.
+But there needs to be a pilot—the pilot should be alive and able to respond when needed.
+If truly the spirit of God lives in us, we have signs of life and should respond to the God-life around us.
-4. Een when we respond, we still need grace.
-A different wind of mechanism, sometimes I wonder what we humans do - stop wrestling, start responding to the spirirt of God.
+4. Even when we respond, we still need grace.
+A different wind of mechanism, sometimes I wonder what we humans do—stop wrestling, start responding to the spirit of God.

 ## Fighting Styles
-I once read about a chinese fighting style where when fighting you move with the opponent (i.e. whatever direction the opponent was moving).
-I laughed - how is that fighting?
+I once read about a Chinese fighting style where, when fighting, you move with the opponent (i.e., whatever direction the opponent was moving).
+I laughed—how is that fighting?
 Shouldn't you be contrary to your opponent?

-But in hindsight, if you ever sight opposition, sometimes hitting back is not ideal - flow in the same direction until you find a gap, a ladder, a gradient.
-Often times as a leader abrupt change is too abrupt.
+But in hindsight, if you ever sight opposition, sometimes hitting back is not ideal—flow in the same direction until you find a gap, a ladder, a gradient.
+Often times, as a leader, abrupt change is too abrupt.

 Especially in Kingdom context, when you don't want to hurt your opponents.
-You should be fighting principalities and powers not your brother and sister.
-Flow in thier direction for now.
+You should be fighting principalities and powers, not your brother and sister.
+Flow in their direction for now.

 ## Elyon
-So God's people, imagine this earh hangs on God instead of nothing or gravity whichever your understanidng accomodates now.
+So God's people - imagine this earth hangs on God instead of nothing or gravity (whichever you currently think it is).

-It is how we are, everything flows from God, our lifes perspetive shouln't flow from ourselves too but from God.
-And only then do we find what we are looking to, whatever it is.
-You can't eat desert before dinner, let's ome to dinner hungry, and let God fill us, hoping to be full.
+Yet that is the reality -  everything flows from God.
+If that's true, our life perspective shouldn't flow from ourselves too but from God.
+And only then do we find what we are looking for, whatever it is.
+You can't eat desert before dinner and expect to be satisfied.
+Let's come to dinner hungry, and let God fill us, hoping to be full.

 >>But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, to an innumerable company of angels, to the [j]general assembly and church of the firstborn who are registered in heaven, to God the Judge of all, to the spirits of just men made perfect,  to Jesus the Mediator of the new covenant, and to the blood of sprinkling that speaks better things than that of Abel.
 Heb 12:22-24

 ## Lunatic
-We live the life on earth from a different perspective.
-We break social norms if need be, if not, then as is.
-We despie the shame and look to the Joy set before Christ.
+We live life on earth from a different perspective.
+We break social norms if need be; if not, then as is.
+We despise the shame and look to the joy set before Christ.

->>looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
+>>Looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
 Heb 12:2

 ## Chaos
 But we still have to live in this world.
-We re God's people on earth, not in heaven.
-What ensues is Chaos.
+We're God's people on earth, not in heaven.
+What ensues is chaos.

-_Light shines in darkness and the darkness cannot comprehend it._
+_Light shines in darkness, and the darkness cannot comprehend it._

-What happens when the darkness is so great and individual lights are simply shining around, or some simply corner  light for their family or soiety etc. - Chaos is what happens.
+What happens when the darkness is so great and individual lights are simply shining around, or some simply get light for their family or society, etc.?
+Chaos is what happens.

-Or some simply re ontent gripping onto the hands of others, never knowing the darkness or minding it.
+Some people are simply content to grip onto the hands of others, never knowing the darkness or minding it.

 Choose my dear friend.

-But above all this how does the gospel apply to our daily life.
+But above all this, how does the gospel apply to our daily lives?

 >> In the beginning God created the heavens and the earth.